pretix/pretix/doc/user/organizers/teams.rst

    * Can change product settings – This permission allows to create and modify products and objects that are closely related to products, such as product categories, quotas, and questions.

-   * Can view orders – This permission allows viewing the list of orders and allindividual order details, but not changing anything about it.
+   * Can view orders – This permission allows viewing the list of orders and all individual order details, but not changing anything about it.
 This also includes the various exports offered.

-   * Can change orders – This permission allows all actions that involve changing an order, such as changing the products in an order, marking an order as paid or refunden, importing banking data, etc. This only works properly if the same users also have the "Can view orders" permission.
+   * Can change orders – This permission allows all actions that involve changing an order, such as changing the products in an order, marking an order as paid or refunded, importing banking data, etc. This only works properly if the same users also have the "Can view orders" permission.

    * Can view vouchers – This permission allows viewing the list of vouchers including the voucher codes themselves and